haessssal/ML-Agents/README.md

 Based on the PushBlock example

-### Created a custom project where the agent searches for a target and implemented the following features:
+### Created a project where the agent searches for a target and implemented the following features:

 1. Performing multiple training sessions simultaneously
 2. Deploying multiple agents